BlueBrain/NeuroM/README.md

 expected output, and if possible, the commit ID of the version used.
 If reporting a regression, the commit ID of the change that introduced the problem is also extremely valuable information.

+## Funding & Acknowledgements

+This project/research received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).
+This research was supported by the EBRAINS research infrastructure, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (Human Brain Project SGA3).
+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

+For license and authors, see `LICENSE.txt` and `AUTHORS.md` respectively.

+COPYRIGHT 2015–2021, Blue Brain Project/EPFL